Frequently Asked Questions (FAQ)

 Q: I thought the lash adjusters were hydraulic in the FA and FB engines, is this correct?

-The rocker is not oil pressurised from underneath.
-Oil is fed from a galley in the side of the pivot to lubricate the interface between the pivot and rocker.
+A: No. Oil is fed from a galley in the side of the pivot to lubricate the interface between the pivot and rocker.
+There are differences between the intake and exhaust.
 We have demonstrated this in the following video: https://youtu.be/AncxPbaI-9k

 Q: How long will it take to install the rocker retainer pivots and clips?